All Articles

 HIPAA-Compliant AWS Infrastructure: The Reference Architecture for Healthcare Applications

-AWS provides the building blocks for HIPAA-compliant infrastructure — VPCs, encrypted RDS, CloudTrail, GuardDuty.
-Knowing which services to use and how to configure them is the difference between infrastructure that passes a HIPAA audit and infrastructure that looks like it should but does not.
+AWS provides the building blocks for HIPAA-compliant infrastructure, including VPCs, encrypted RDS, CloudTrail, and GuardDuty.
+Knowing which services to use and how to configure them is the difference between infrastructure that passes a HIPAA audit and infrastructure that only appears to be compliant.

 Gaurang Ghinaiya